Berymuch/Streamer.Bot/Actions List.md

 Action | Description
 ------ | ------
-Grifter Nut | placeholder
-Help me nut | placeholder
-Nut 666 | placeholder
+Grifter Nut | Used in tandom with the Vnyan redeem by the same name to activate vibrations on a pishock device Help me nut | Links to a webpage with explanations and descriptions of all valid Nut values as defined in my Vnyan Nodegraphs Nut 666 | Used to activate specific filters in OBS in tandem with the associated code in Vnyan.
+Vnyan is unable to toggle Scene filters, so this code runs to do that.

 ***